thatplantguy/Pant-substrate-mixer/README.md

 # Pant-substrate-mixer
 This project would be an inspiration from how a rock tumbler works, a motor drives one axis(speed is reduced via gears) and ontop of that axis a barrel is placed and held between 2 axis
+Here is an online photo for a rocktumblwr demonstration

 # Reason For Project
-This project has been started to help me mix soil in larger quantities so I can ploant more native plants to repellant burned down mountains. maintains here in south africa burn down ever 5+- years so it would be beneficial to get more plants planted to help our native fauna to continue in with life,as the western cape region of south africa we have the world's largest fauna and flora population within a single province totalling 10778 indigenous plant taxation and boasting more than 1500 vertebrae taxa to help keep these biopdiversities alive and thriving flora is the main part of keeping that system alive and why it is important to keep conservation on point.We have over 191 ecosystems that are threatened mostly due to wildfires and human related reasons but this is also the cause of over 109 animals being critically endangered
+This project has been created to help me with decreasing the amount of manual labor needed to mix substrate for plants and to help with my joints as moving this amount of soil and mixing it all by hand is physically constraining on my back,joints and shoulders

 # 3D Model
 # BOM